 - cheque or postal order, made payable to DVA - if a cheque, given as payment for a vehicle licence is dishonoured, the licence will be void from the date of issue and the vehicle will be unlicensed

 - renewing your tax in a Post Office® branch - cheques should be made payable to Post Office Ltd

 - Post Office Saving Stamps - these can be used to buy your car tax at Post Office® branches

-- vehicle licence stamps should be sent by registered post to DVA (Licensing) (these stamps have been withdrawn from sale since March 2005 however any vehicle licensing stamps that have been purchased can still be used)
+- vehicle licence stamps sent by registered post to DVA (Licensing) (these stamps have been withdrawn from sale since March 2005 however any vehicle licensing stamps that have been purchased can still be used)